MLP Investment Guide: Quantifying Tax Benefits v.s. K-1 Headache

 Currently The Energy Industry is Cheap, Extremely Cheap

-The whole sector is under strain right now.
-MLPs are a contrarian play and the goal is to find the select names that will survive and greatly reward shareholders through the carnage.
+The whole sector was under strain in 2020.
+But even in 2021, MLPs are still a contrarian play and the goal is to find the select names that will survive and greatly reward shareholders through the carnage.
 The time to buy assets is when everyone else is getting out of them at any cost and is not willing to wait for better times.
 Pipelines are not going away.
 When the future looks bleak, assets are cheap.

 Low Commodity Prices